netdata/netdata/packaging/docker/README.md

 ## Configure Agent containers

-If you started an Agent container using one of the [recommended methods](#create-a-new-netdata-agent-container), you must first use `docker exec` to attach to the container.
-Replace `netdata` with the name of your Agent container in the first command below.
+If you started an Agent container using one of the [recommended methods](#create-a-new-netdata-agent-container) and you want to edit Netdata's configuration, you must first use `docker exec` to attach to the container.
+Replace `netdata` with the name of your container.

 ```bash
 docker exec -it netdata bash